SophieDeBenedetto/blog/posts/http_mocking_golang.md

 }
 ```

 Note that we've declared that our interface's `Do` function takes in an argument of a pointer to an `http.Request` and returns either a pointer to an `http.Response` or an error.
 This is the *exact API of the existing `http.Client`'s `Do` function*.
-We need to ensure that this is the case since we are defining an interface that the `http.Client` can conform to, along with our as yet to be defined mock client struct.
+We need to ensure that this is the case since we are defining an interface that the `http.Client` can conform to, along with our as-yet-to-be-defined mock client struct.

-Now that we've defined our interface, let's make our package smart enough to operate on any entity that conforms to that interface.
+Now that we've defined our interface, let's make our package smart enough to operate on *any* entity that conforms to that interface.

 ### Step 2.
-Defining the `Client` Variable
+Define the `Client` Variable

 We'll declare a variable, `Client`, of the type of our `HTTPClient` interface: